Exilliteratur: Among German personnel

+Feuchtwanger affair

 Lion Feuchtwanger, a prominent author in exile in the United States, purchased a mansion in Pacific Palisades, Los Angeles, called Villa Aurora, and used it as a meeting place for exiled German-speaking poets, writers, and intellectuals.
 Not everything was easy for Feuchtwanger while in exile.

 In his book Moskau 1937, Feuchtwanger had lavishly praised life in the Soviet Union under the dictatorship of Joseph Stalin.
-Feuchtwanger also defended the Great Purge and the Moscow show trials which were then taking place against both real and imagined Trotskyites and enemies of the state.
-Feuchtwanger's praise of Stalinism triggered outrage from fellow anti-Nazi exiles Arnold Zweig, Franz Werfel, and, over the years since, from Trotskyites, who have called Feuchtwanger naive at best.
+Feuchtwanger also defended the Great Purge and the Moscow show trials which were then taking place against both real and imagined members of the anti-Stalinist Left and other alleged enemies of the state.
+Feuchtwanger's enthusiastic praise of Stalinism triggered outrage from fellow anti-Nazi exiles Arnold Zweig, Franz Werfel, and, over the years since, from Trotskyists, who have called Feuchtwanger naive at best.

-During the McCarthy era, Feuchtwanger was scrutinized for this very reason by the House Un-American Activities Committee.
+During the McCarthy era, Feuchtwanger was investigated as an alleged Stalinist propagandist by the House Un-American Activities Committee of the U.S. Congress.
 Fearing that he would not be readmitted if he travelled abroad, Feuchtwanger never left the United States again.
-After years of immigration hearings, Feuchtwanger's application for American citizenship was finally granted, but the letter informing Feuchtwanger of the fact only arrived the day after his death.
+After years of immigration hearings, Feuchtwanger's application for naturalization as an American citizen was finally granted.
+Ironically, the letter informing Feuchtwanger of the fact only arrived on the day after his death in 1958.